Behind the Scenes of "The Eternal Space," A Play About Penn Station's Demolition

 Such “exclusive sipping parties” were held in the vaults for a brief period of time.
 However, the city eventually took over the chambers after World War II.
 They have since been closed off to the public, and are now used to store maintenance equipment.
 If you’re lucky enough to venture inside, keep an eye out for fading evidence of the former wine cellars.
 Apparently scrawled on a crumbling wall is a quotation, dating back to the 1930’s: “Legend of Oechs Cellars: These cellars were built in 1876, about seven years prior to the official opening of the Brooklyn Bridge in 1883.
 From their inception, they housed the choicest wines in New York City.”

-Learn more on our upcoming tour of the Secrets of the Brooklyn Bridge!
-(Please note: while this tour will cover the history of the vaults and Cold War shelter, we will not be going inside of the vaults.)
+Please note: while this tour will cover the history of the vaults and Cold War shelter, we will not go inside the vaults.

 Next, check out The Top 10 Secrets of the Brooklyn Bridge and There Was A Cold War Nuclear Bomb Shelter in the Brooklyn Bridge.